willfarrell/alfred-workflows/CONTRIBUTING.md

 ### Suggest a Workflow
 Found or developed a workflow you think other developers will like?
 Provide a link to it's github page or Submit a Pull Request with a modified README.md.

-### Package Managers
-If you're requesting a new repository be included, please include links to:

-1. Search page
-2. query url `domain.com/search?q={query}` (if applicable)
-3. json file (if applicable)
-4. logo image

 ## Pull Requests
 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.
 If